Karobben/Seq-view/README.md

 # Seq-view
 View your Sequence on the Terminal with color

-### Attention: biopython is needed before you run the script
+### Attention: biopython is prerequisite before you run the script

 ## Quick start